VoteWell.net†† 31 July 2022

 3. Getting copies depends on good relations with election staff, and/or requesting copies of the ballots or the electronic images under the relevant state Open Records Law or Freedom of Information Act (FOIA).
 Many states forbid copying ballots, but only a few forbid copying the electronic images, as shown on the yellow, black and green map above.
 A 2007 survey by the National Association of Secretaries of State identified policies then.
 Lawyers regularly analyze each state's Open Records or FOIA Law for the Reporters' Committee for Freedom of the Press.
 There have also been some court decisions.† All these are summarized in the yellow, black and green map at the top of the page.

 4. In states which have not had court decisions, it is important to ask lawyers for the best strategy.
-In the seven states which do not release ballot images, you may need a new state law.
+In the states which do not release ballot images, you may need a new state law.

 6. Copies can be electronic or paper.
 Election machines make electronic copies of ballots, which are inexpensive to copy so candidates and the public can check results.
 If a jurisdiction does not save its electronic copies, you can ask officials and candidates to start doing this.